+Also at risk is the person who takes opioid medications prescribed for someone else, as is the individual who combines opioids - prescribed or illicit - with alcohol, certain other medications, and even some over-the-counter products that depress breathing, heart rate, and other functions of the central nervous system [4].
 WHO IS AT RISK?
-Anyone who uses opioids for long-term management of chronic cancer or non-cancer pain is at risk for opioid overdose, as are persons who use heroin.7 Others at risk include persons who are:
+Anyone who uses opioids for long-term management of chronic cancer or non-cancer pain is at risk for opioid overdose, as are persons who use heroin [5].
+Others at risk include persons who are:

-- Receiving rotating opioid medication regimens (and thus are at risk for incomplete cross-tolerance). - Discharged from emergency medical care following opioid intoxication or poisoning. - At high risk for overdose because of a legitimate medical need for analgesia, coupled with a suspected or confirmed substance use disorder, or non-medical use of prescription or illicit opioids. - Completing mandatory opioid detoxification or abstinent for a period of time (and presumably with reduced opioid tolerance and high risk of relapse to opioid use). - Recently released from incarceration and who have a history of opioid use disorder (and presumably have reduced opioid tolerance and high risk of relapse to opioid use).
+- Receiving rotating opioid medication regimens (and thus are at risk for incomplete cross-tolerance). - Discharged from emergency medical care following opioid intoxication or poisoning. - At high risk for overdose because of a legitimate medical need for analgesia, coupled with a suspected or confirmed history of substance abuse, dependence, or non-medical use of prescription or illicit opioids. - Completing mandatory opioid detoxification or abstinent for a period of time (and presumably with reduced opioid tolerance and high risk of relapse to opioid use). - Recently released from incarceration and a past user or abuser of opioids (and presumably with reduced opioid tolerance and high risk of relapse to opioid use).